 In order to do this, and gain the maximum amount of compensation they deserve, injured parties must be examined by their doctor and given a full doctor's report that can be taken to court.
 This will give the court an idea of the cost of medical bills, and the cost of current and future medical treatment required.
 Also, employers may submit statements detailing the loss of income suffered, or paycheck stubs can be used to prove how much income the plaintiff made before the accident, and how much they will be losing as a result of it.

-Wingate, Russotti, Shapiro & Halperin, LLP is a law firm passionate about helping personal injury victims, including those who were injured in truck collisions.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP is a law firm passionate about helping personal injury victims, including those who were injured in truck collisions.
 We consider all applicable local, New York State, and federal laws when construction legal arguments on behalf of our personal injury clients.
 Our deep legal knowledge is combined with a stellar track record and an eye for detail - and our office is equipped to handle even the most complex lawsuit.
 Think you might be eligible for truck accident compensation?
 We can help.
 Our NY truck accident lawyers will evaluate your case, develop a legal strategy, and protect your legal rights in court.
 Call (212) 986-7353 today for more information and a free case consultation.

 Bryce Moses represented a young woman who was run over by a garbage truck in Brooklyn that shattered her ankle in three places.